 Because of its traditional boxy design, old-school doors and over 5.5 metres of length, the space inside is optimal, with plenty of leg room in the back.
 The seats themselves are well sculpted, and the high-riding driving position is comfortable with excellent visibility throughout.
 This is of course improved even further if you take the roof and doors off completely - and go convertible!

 The tray's load space is 1442mm wide – 1137mm between the wheel-arches - so not wide enough for a pallet – and it is 1531mm long.
-The Gladiator has a claimed just over 600kg payload and can tow almost 3 tonne, so if it's not big enough inside, you can always throw it in the back or tow it behind you.
+The Gladiator has a claimed just over 600kg payload (increased to 693kg in 2021, which sees the Gladiator reclassified from an off-road passenger vehicle, to a light goods-carrying vehicle) and can tow almost 3 tonne, so if it's not big enough inside, you can always throw it in the back or tow it behind you.

 The Jeep Gladiator is available in two variants: Overland and Rubicon.
 The Overland costs just about $75k, the latter $1000 more.
 Both come with the same V6 petrol engine and eight speed gearbox.
 The Overland is equipped with Jeep’s Selec-Trac Active On-Demand 4x4 system.